What is the definition of social intelligence? it’s a really important life skill, also tips to improve yours.

-If you’re speaking to fast you may be making it difficult for people to understand what you’re saying, speak slowly and clearly.
+If you’re speaking too fast you could be making it difficult for people to understand what you’re saying, speak slowly and clearly.

-Talking about a negative or depressing subject matter can actually effect peoples mood, emotions can be contagious.
-If you have a negative influence on them they may avoid future conversations with you.
+Talking about a negative or depressing subject matter can actually affect peoples mood.
+Emotions can be contagious, if you have a negative influence on them they may avoid future conversations with you.

 Have an awareness of your surroundings

-Being visually aware of your surroundings and noticing things around you will give you more opportunities for finding conversation starters and subjects.
+Being visually aware of your surroundings, noticing things around you will give you more opportunities for finding conversation starters and subjects.

 Watch the news